 It seems odd to me this is actually a vintage recipe.
 After all, Watergate salad was something I ate at family gatherings when I was a child, reminiscent of Ambrosia Salad which is also deemed a vintage recipe, always on our holiday table as well.

-Vintage Watergate Salad
+Watergate Salad Recipe

-I think it’s probably safe to say that just about everyone has tried this recipe at least once.
+I think it’s probably safe to say that just about everyone has tried this pistachio pudding salad recipe at least once.
 Maybe you’ve adapted it, changed the ingredients around a bit.

 No matter what your version is, I’m sure it’s as easy as 1, 2, 3, just like this one is.

 Ingredients for Watergate Salad